 A new era will be dawning for the department with the arrival of a new Chair at the end of my term.
 With its strong financial base and with 40 clinical faculty and 30 PhDs, I have every expectation that this department will continue to be a leader in academic productivity and resident education for many years to come.
 It has been my privilege to have served as chair for the past six years.

 Please help us strengthen our Alumni network by updating your Alumni Profile.

 |2017 Alumni Reception|

 |2016 Alumni Bulletin|

 Save the Date!
 Alumni Reception: March 17, 2017

 Department Chair Jeffrey Eckardt, MD and Executive Vice Chair Anthony Scaduto, MD Cordially Invite you to the:

-The generosity of our donors has been essential to making the UCLA/Orthopaedic Hospital, Department of Orthopaedic Surgery one of the nation’s leading centers for orthopaedic research, training, and treatment.
+The generosity of our donors has been essential to making the UCLA/Orthopaedic Institute for Children, Department of Orthopaedic Surgery one of the nation’s leading centers for orthopaedic research, training, and treatment.